dvanbooven/getting_and_cleaning_data_project/Readme.md

 ## How to Run

-The repository contains only 1 simple R script (commands.R) which does all the required work.
+The repository contains only 1 simple R script (run_analysis.R) which does all the required work.
 Just run the script and it will take care of the rest.
 The output will be a single file called tidy_data.txt which will be the final tidy dataset of means that were described above.